Lester Johnson (artist): Exhibitions

+In Provincetown, Johnson had solo and group shows at the Sun Gallery and HCE Gallery.
 In New York, Johnson exhibited at the Martha Jackson Gallery, Zabriskie Gallery, Gimpel & Weitzenhoffer, and James Goodman Gallery.
-He has also been exhibited at several museums, including group shows at the Solomon R. Guggenheim, The Whitney, Museum of Modern Art, and Metropolitan Museum of Art.
+He has also been exhibited at several museums, including group shows at the Solomon R. Guggenheim Museum, The Whitney Museum, Metropolitan Museum of Art, and the Provincetown Art Association and Museum.
 He was elected a member to both the American Academy of Arts & Letters and National Academy of Design.
 Throughout his career, Lester exhibited extensively with Donald Morris Gallery in Detroit, Michigan and with David Klein Gallery in Birmingham, Michigan.